-The section above entitled "Prudential Group capital requirements / buffers" sets out the Prudential Group's Common Equity Tier 1 capital requirements for 2023 to 2025 and the CCyB and O-SII buffer applicable to the Group.
+The section above entitled "Prudential Group Common Equity Tier 1 capital requirements / buffers" sets out the Prudential Group's Common Equity Tier 1 capital requirements for 2023 to 2025 and the CCyB and O-SII buffer applicable to the Group.

-On 11 July 2019, the Irish Government agreed to introduce legislation to confer on the Central Bank the powers to activate the Systemic Risk Buffer at a future date.
-On 18 March 2020, the Minister for Finance in Ireland decided to defer the introduction of the Systemic Risk Buffer while all of the key players in the banking sector were working together to support customers through the COVID-19 pandemic.
-In accordance with Article 131(15) of CRD IV, once in place, the Systemic Risk Buffer will be cumulative with the O-SII buffer in respect of the Group.
-The Central Bank has not confirmed when it intends to begin any phase-in of the Systemic Risk Buffer.
+On 11 July 2019, the Irish Government agreed to introduce legislation to confer on the Central Bank the powers to activate the SyRB at a future date.
+On 18 March 2020, the Minister for Finance in Ireland decided to defer the introduction of the SyRB while all of the key players in the banking sector were working together to support customers through the COVID-19 pandemic.
+In June 2022 the Central Bank published its Framework for Macroprudential Capital.
+In this framework the Central Bank reviewed its strategy for using different macroprudential buffers and indicated that under this updated strategy the Central Bank no longer intends to introduce a SyRB to mitigate the risks relating to Ireland's small, highly-globalised economy.
+Rather these risks are now captured through the Central Bank's strategy for the CCyB.